duluca/document-ts/README.md

 - Reliable
   - Rely on the rock-solid Native Node.js MongoDB drivers
   - Don't inject custom code into DB calls without explicit intent by the developer
-  - Don't hide new MongoDB features, so you don't have to wait DocumentTS to be updated before you can use them
+  - Don't hide new MongoDB features, so you don't have to wait for DocumentTS to be updated before you can use them
 - Optional
   - Stays out of the way, so developers can slowly transition
   - If performance becomes a concern easily switch to native MongoDB calls for the best performance
 - Async
-  - Ensure developers can write simpler and more reliable code by surfaceing promises and async/await features
+  - Ensure developers can write simpler and more reliable code by surfacing promises and async/await features
-- Convienient
+- Convenient
   - Developers define their own models through simple Interfaces
   - Choose fields that you want to automatically hydrate, such as child or related objects
   - Serialize calculated fields with every request
-  - Protect certain fields (like passwords) from serialization, so they aren't accidently sent across the wire
+  - Protect certain fields (like passwords) from serialization, so they aren't accidentally sent across the wire
 - Promote Good Patterns
-  - Suggest/enable easy to understand and implement patters for developers, so their code can scale and remain organized
+  - Suggest/enable easy to understand and implement patterns for developers, so their code can scale and remain organized
 - Prevent Bloat
   - Leverage TypeScript types, interfaces, generics and inheritance to achieve development-time certainty of proper database access
   - Keep the code smart, readable and lean